ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 # Introduction to CI/CD with GitLab

-On this document we'll present an overview of Continuous Integration, Continuous Delivery, Continuous Deployment, and an introduction to GitLab CI/CD.
+In this document we'll present an overview of Continuous Integration, Continuous Delivery, Continuous Deployment, and an introduction to GitLab CI/CD.